the-engine-room/library/_posts/2015-12-07-microtasking.md

   * After a data point receives the required 30 confirmations, a Greenpeace Guardianes campaigner has the opportunity to review it.
   * Vozdata gives some more trusted users (mainly people from peer NGOs) special permissions to review content submitted by others.

+### Tool Selection

+Organisations made project planning decisions for reasons related to their own specific organisational needs.
+These included the following.

+* __Minimising time spent on development.__ Global Forest Watch Fires and Geotag-X chose Tomnod and Pybossa, respectively, because they were looking for platforms that were already developed and had features that met their needs.
+As Geotag-X’s manager put it: “We needed something already ready to go because we had no developer at the time.”
+* __Project timelines.__ Fairplay Alliance’s project manager said that they put less time into the design of the app in advance; their main focus was getting the platform working quickly and cheaply because they didn't have the time and money to fine-tune it.
+* __Need for specialist information.__ Global Forest Watch Fires chose to work with Tomnod partly because it gave them access to high-quality cloud-free satellite imagery (something that they had previously found hard to access) provided by Digital Globe.

+For more on tool selection, read about the engine room's own experience [selecting a microtasking platform](https://www.theengineroom.org/behind-the-scenes-how-we-helped-kick-start-a-microtasking-site/).

 ### Special Considerations